FAQs

 Women for Women International does not set a timeframe for our work in a community.
 Each community we serve has different needs and varying numbers of women who may benefit from the programmes we offer.
 We strive to continue to work in a community as long as there are women there who are able and want to participate in our programmes.

-How are women selected for sponsorship?
+How are women selected for Stronger Women, Stronger Nations?

 When Women for Women International enrols women in our year-long programme, we seek to identify those in the community who are among the most vulnerable and marginalised, and therefore stand to benefit the most from the training.
 All of the women experience extreme economic hardship, with average reported daily personal earnings of just $1.91.
 Nearly half have never had any formal education.
 For many, their status as a widow or single head of household puts additional burdens on them to care for their families.
 Experiences of conflict-related violence, domestic abuse, and sexual violence are common.

-At enrolment sessions, WfWI staff members discuss the unique challenges and needs of each woman seeking to enrol.
+At enrolment sessions, staff members discuss the unique challenges and needs of each woman seeking to enrol.
 Those who are enrolled at a given enrolment session are placed into classes of 20 to 25 women who go through the year-long training programme together.

-Sometimes sponsors do receive seemingly conflicting information about a sponsored sister, which may be due to letter translation issues, technical difficulties, etc. If you receive conflicting information about your sister, please contact our sponsorship team on sponsorshipuk@womenforwomen.org.
+Sometimes Stand With Her supporters do receive seemingly conflicting information about their sister, which may be due to letter translation issues, technical difficulties, etc. If you receive conflicting information about your sister, please contact our Stand With Her team on standwithheruk@womenforwomen.org.
+Please also contact us if you ever receive concerning or alarming information in a letter from your sister so we can ensure your sister is receiving the support she needs.

 How do I write to my sister?